-Members of equity-deserving groups may have additional stressors to deal with, like violence or discrimination based on race, culture, origin, ability, gender, or sexual orientation.
-Generational trauma, like from colonization or racism, can cause mistrust of the health care or security systems we typically count of for help.
-These are key factors to deliberately consider.
+Members of equity-deserving groups may have additional stressors to deal with, like violence or discrimination based on race, culture, origin, ability, gender identity or expression, or sexual orientation.
+Intergenerational trauma, like from colonization or racism, can cause mistrust of the health care or security systems we typically count on for help.
+Any action proposed must be respectful and inclusive.